Drag an element on the page

 window: 60

-Drag elements.
-It is categorised as a Write tool in the Chrome DevTools MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+Drag an element on the page.
+It is categorised as a Execute tool in the Chrome DevTools MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 Add a rule in your Intercept YAML policy under the tools section for drag.
 You can allow, deny, rate-limit, or validate arguments.
 Then run Intercept as a proxy in front of the Chrome DevTools MCP server.

-drag is a Write tool with medium risk.
-Write tools should be rate-limited to prevent accidental bulk modifications.
+drag is a Execute tool with high risk.
+Execute tools should be rate-limited and have argument validation enabled.

 Yes.
 Add a rate_limit block to the drag rule in your Intercept policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.